Name: Rachael Ainsworth

 Name: Thomas Vuillaume

 Bio: Thomas Vuillaume is an astrophysicist and data scientist working at CNRS-LAPP.
-His research interests include AGN jets and their emission.
-He obtained his PhD in high-energy astrophysics developing numerical jet models and applying them to observational data.
-In addition, he is an active member of the H.E.S.S. and CTA collaborations, working on the development of data analysis techniques and software for Imaging Atmospheric Cherenkov Telescopes.
-His expertise includes machine learning approaches applied to image analysis.
-He has also developed a taste for high performances, including performant computing and data formats.
+He obtained his PhD in theoretical astrophysics developing numerical jet models and applying them to observational data before to turn to data analysis.
+He is an active member of the H.E.S.S. and CTA collaborations, working on the development of data analysis techniques and software for Imaging Atmospheric Cherenkov Telescopes.
+His expertise includes Python development, data science and machine learning.

 Institute: LAPP, CNRS